Xavierwongg/3.0-Valentines/README.md

 Created for fun ^_^

-credit goes to https://github.com/OlieWu/tinawina for the inspiration
+credit goes to OlieWu for the inspiration